General

 Primer of sculpture.
 E. Roscoe Mullins.

 The process of sculpture.
+Anthony Padovano.

 The sculptor's way; a guide to modelling and sculpture.
 Brenda Putnam.